Blunderbuss/klorksZMKcase/README.md

 Thin wire is also required to solder the battery contacts to the KLOR board.
 Otherwise, assembly should be straight-forward and follow the original cases format.

+Note that the haptic module being installed makes the bottom plate not sit flush, which will be corrected in a future revision.